 An early morning, high summer re-visit coincided with low tide on a deserted Porthmeor beach in St Ives.
 The clarity of the light combined with a misty, fused palette of colours to create a translucent effect.
 Sand had been piled high on the upper reaches of the beach by recent onshore breezes and the headlands stood proud against the Atlantic, at the turn of the tide.

 David’s focus on the elemental appeal of the beach.

 Early morning in the summer at Porthmeor beach.

 This is the iconic St Ives beach, with the best surf in town and backed by the popular Tate St Ives gallery.
 The scene setting film was from below St Nicholas’ Chapel on the headland, showcasing the depth of the beach’s bay and its place on the edge of the town.
 There’s a great walk round to the west from here, where you’ll find a rural, primeval feel as you make your way along towards Zennor and Morvah.
 Porthmeor is a town beach on the edge of wild Penwith.

 The view from above Porthmeor beach.

 The morning sun is lower now.
 On this beach, it lit the waves out at sea but hadn’t yet reached the sand.
 The contrast was striking, highlighted by the white foam of the surf against the dark, golden sand.
-In the same way, the white sea spray against the black rocks made for a dramatic dynamic.
+In the same way, the white sea spray against the black rocks created a dramatic dynamic.

 Nina ponders the reflective side of the beach.